Enjoy Chico’s nightlife

 139 W. 1st St. (upstairs), 895-3749 www.blueroomtheatre.com

 Chico Cabaret and A Theatre on the Inside Out

-The newest theater group in town, the Chico Theatre Company in October 2003 staged Seven Brides for Seven Brothers to positive reviews.
-Two locals started the company, which is dedicated to musical theater, after years of dreaming of doing. so.
-It’s at 166 Eaton Road, the former home to the 244-seat Eaton Road Opera House.
-It plans six shows a year, with premieres on Wednesdays and shows Thursdays, Fridays and Saturdays.
+The newest theater group in town, the Chico Theater Company began its performances in October 2003 and this season plans Radio Gals, Steppin’ Out, A Grand Night For Singing and The Goodbye Girl.
+Two locals started the company, which is dedicated to musical theater, after years of dreaming of doing so.
+It’s at 166 Eaton Road, Suite F—the former home of the Eaton Road Opera House.
+It plans eight shows a year, with premieres on Wednesdays and shows Thursdays, Fridays and Saturdays.
 For fun, theatergoers are asked to dress up and get into the red-carpet mood.
-Also, jazz combos and other musical groups will entertain before the shows, as wine and hor d’oeuvres are served.
-894-2CTC. www.chicotheatrecompany.com
+Also, local artists are featured in the lobby before the shows, as refreshments are served.

 Butte College Department of Performing Arts

 The community college has been presenting dramas and musicals in the Chico area since the 1970s, ranging from classical to contemporary theater.
 The actors also take to the classroom with the annual Shakespeare in the Schools touring production.